 1 handful fresh sage leaves, chopped (or 2 teaspoons dried sage)

 1 slice gluten-free bread, blend into rough crumbs

 1 tablespoon tomato paste

 Heat pre-made tomato sauce.
 Cook spaghetti in boiling salted water for 1 minute less than given time on the packet as the spaghetti will continue to cook in the sauce.
 Drain spaghetti, add some of the tomato sauce mixture and combine gently.
 Twirl pasta into serving bowls.
 Top with balls and add extra spoonfuls of tomato sauce.
+You may instead mix the tomato sauce in the pasta before serving.
 Add roughly chopped basil or parsley and serve.

 For the tomato sauce:

 1 kilo (2 lb.
 2 oz.) in season cherry tomatoes

 700 grams (1 lb.
 5 oz.) passata

 2 springs thyme or oregano leaves